 10 You’re feeling stuck or stagnant

 This comes in many varieties.
-Perhaps you’re feeling low, lethargic or apathetic – in your body, or in your mind.
-A cloying feeling weighs you down, and you’ve lost your energy and motivation.
+Perhaps you’re feeling low, lethargic or apathetic – in your body or in your mind.
+A cloying feeling weighs you down and you’ve lost your energy and motivation.
 You feel like you’re treading water in your own life, just going through the motions, waiting for I-don’t-know-what.
 You’ve lost your joy and enthusiasm for life.

-If you know you need something different, some kind of change in your life, yet you are unsure what that is, it’s time to look for ways to gently get moving again – if only because this is such an unpleasant way to feel!
+If you know you need something different, some kind of change in your life, yet you are unsure what that is, it’s time to look for ways to gently get moving again – if only because stuck is such an unpleasant way to feel!

 Moving forward question: In which way – physical or metaphorical – could I get moving?

 You see no viable alternative to your situation.
 No other way of life, no escape.
 Perhaps you’ve tried to make changes, but it hasn’t worked.
 Perhaps you’ve seen others try and fail, too.
 Somehow, you’ve come to believe you have to accept your lot.
 Everyone has their burden to carry, why should you be different?

 But did you know there is such a thing as learned helplessness?

 It’s our brain thinking and concluding that there is no solution for us.
 Like the working elephants in India, who, after some time of being chained up, won’t walk away even when tied up only loosely with a rope.
 Because their early experience was that they couldn’t.
 And so they keep believing they can’t.

 If this is you, is it perhaps time to look beyond what you think is tying you down?